-- Refusing to feed
+- Refusing to feed.

-- Crying that doesn’t let up
+- Crying that doesn’t let up.

-- Dehydration symptoms, such as dry diapers, tearless cries, or a sunken spot on their head
+- Dehydration symptoms, such as dry diapers, tearless cries, or a sunken spot on their head.

-- Shivers or chills
+- Shivers or chills.

-Fevers can be caused by a wide variety of things: from bacterial and viral infections, to serious health conditions, to heat exhaustion, to a simple teething fever.
+Fevers can be caused by a wide variety of things: from bacterial and viral infections to serious health conditions, to heat exhaustion, to a simple teething fever.

-So, bottom line, yes, a temperature rise is normal when teething.
-A fever over 100.4°F?
+But a teething fever over 100.4°F?
 Not so much.
 If you’re worried, give your doctor a call.

 Good luck, mama!

 🦷 More on baby teething: